Tummy Tuck (Abdominoplasty)

 For some patients, we can perform only a partial abdominoplasty, or mini tummy tuck, during which the skin is separated between the incision line and the navel.
 The flap of skin is stretched down, the excess is removed, and the flap is stitched back into place.
 Full tummy tuck surgery usually requires two to three hours, while partial abdominoplasty may require one to two hours.

-Recovery after a tummy tuck procedure
+Recovery after a tummy tuck

 While there will be some soreness and discomfort after surgery, Dr. Branman will prescribe medications to alleviate discomfort.
 Special drains and a dressing will be in place.
 Strenuous activity should be avoided for 3 to 4 weeks following surgery.
-Tummy tuck recovery may be difficult to stand straight at first, but you will be advised to begin walking as soon as possible.
+Tummy tuck recovery may make it difficult to stand straight at first, but you will be advised to begin walking as soon as possible.
 Dr. Branman will provide special post-operative instructions about caring for your incisions, drains, showering, and more.

 Read about the full tummy tuck recovery timeline here »